DarrenM07/DFootball/README.md

     </form>

     {% endblock %}
     ```
-    8. Open the main.html file and add the following code within the {% block content %} block to display the data in the form in the form of a table and the "Add New Mood Entry" button that will redirect to the form page
+    8. Open the main.html and add the following code within the {% block content %} block :
     ```
     {% if not object_entries %}
     <p>There are no object data in DFootball Store.</p>